-Directors and Officers insurance protects the management of a company against a broad array of potential claims.
-If an act should occur that triggers one of these claims, what happens next?
+Directors and Officers insurance protects the management of a company against an array of potential claims.
+If an act should occur that triggers one of these types of claims, what happens next?
 How does the coverage kick in?
-To answer this we need to look into the different parts that make up a D&O policy.
-Most every policy begins with three main parts known as Side A, Side B and Side C. These components determine which part of the coverage would be responsible to pay for defense and damages when a claim comes to bear.
+To answer this, we need to look into the different parts that make up a D&O policy.
+Most every policy begins with three main parts known as Side A, Side B and Side C. These components determine which part of the coverage would be responsible to pay for defense and damages in the event of a claim.

 Side A D&O Coverage

-This is where Side A coverage would kick in.
-Since the director or officer would not be indemnified in certain scenarios, the Side A coverage steps into the gap in order to cover defense costs and potential damages for which a director and officer would be liable.
-In absence of such coverage, if the company is not in a position to indemnify, the officer is on the hook for defense and damages costs.
+This is where Side A coverage of a D&O policy would kick in.
+Since the director or officer would not be indemnified in certain scenarios, the Side A coverage steps into the gap to cover defense costs and potential damages for which a director and officer would be liable.
+As mentioned, in absence of such coverage, if the company is not in a position to indemnify, the officer is on the hook for defense and damages.

 Side B D&O Coverage

 Side B does not cover directors and officers personally.
-Side B covers the company in the event that the company is picking up the tab for defense and damage costs associated with a suit brought against that company’s directors and officers.
+Side B covers the company if the company is picking up the tab for defense and damage costs associated with a suit brought against that company’s directors and officers.
+Side B coverage reimburses the company in this event.
 This is how a company gets made whole.

 Side C D&O Coverage